How to take Beautiful DIY Newborn Photos at home. Tips from your London Photographer.

 Pay close attention to your baby’s cues – they might let you know when they’ve had enough of the photo session.
 And please, don’t forget to take care of yourself.
 You’ve just welcomed a precious addition to your family, and you need your rest!

 If you find it necessary, feel free to spread the photo session over a few days.
 There’s absolutely no rush, and taking your time is perfectly okay.
 Your baby’s comfort and safety, along with your own well-being, are of the utmost importance.
-So, relax, enjoy the process, and savor these priceless moments with your newborn.
+So, relax, enjoy the process, and savour these priceless moments with your newborn.

 Newborn photos at home should be fun!
 And will challenge you to try something different.